 When I saw the Gashaki Sector signpost, I knew I was on the right track.
 It is at this point when I set my eyes on the most imposing landmark in the area.
 I am talking about the towering Mount Muhabura.

 Historically, Mount Muhabura was our forefathers’ ultimate landmark.
-This volcano used to lead their steps back home after waging wars in neighboring kingdoms.
+This volcano used to lead their steps back home after trading or waging wars in the neighboring kingdoms.
 Muhabura was the guiding star that never faded.
 It directed the lost and revitalized the weary while solving dilemmas created by confusing crossroads.

 The closer I got, the more challenging the ride became.
 The track got muddier and more slippery.
 This stretch is being upgraded.
 A layer of fresh soil is added to the old surface in an effort to make it smoother.
 My bike danced in circles as sticky, wet soil filled the tread depth of its tires, leading to poor traction.
 Eventually, the mudguards got stuck to the rubber, forcing me to stop every after a hundred meters or so to clear the filling.